Weava/Intro-To-Angular.js/README.md

 There are many other elements to angular that, for the sake of simplicity, I will not get into.
 I tried to get what I felt were the most fundamental elements of Angular within this project to minimize confusion.
 These other elements deserve just as much attention, and I highly recommend heading over to the [Angular docs](https://docs.angularjs.org/guide) for more information on these other elements.

 ## Further Reading
+Below should be some good resources for learning the basics of Angular, as well as other important concepts for JavaScript

 [John Papa's Angular 1.x Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) - A great guide for writing readable and testable Angular code, as well as establishing a good looking style guide.